BEagle1984/silverback/docs/index.md

                 <i class="icon fas fa-plug"></i>
                 <h2>Message broker abstraction</h2>
                 <p>
-                    The bus can be connected with a message broker to integrate different services or application.
-The integration happens configuratively at startup and it is then completely abstracted.
+                    The bus can be connected with a message broker to integrate different services or applications.
+The integration happens configuratively at startup.
                 </p>
                 <p>
                     Silverback corrently provides a package to connect with the very popular <a href="https://kafka.apache.org/">Apache Kafka</a> message broker, <a href="https://www.rabbitmq.com/">RabbitMQ</a> or any <a href="https://mqtt.org/">MQTT</a> broker.